 Nursing students must maintain a cumulative C (2.0) grade point average and a grade of C or above in every course taken at Roosevelt University.
 Students who do not achieve this level of academic progress will be dismissed from the program.
 A student may submit an application and appeal for re-admittance to the Nursing Program one time; an appeal does not guarantee approval.
 There is only opportunity to appeal one time.

 All nursing (NURS) courses carry weighted grades of which students must receive at least a 78% to pass with a C. There is no rounding of grades in any nursing course.
 Professional behavior is expected of nursing students both on and off campus.
-Students will conduct themselves in a professional manner at all times; this includes theory, clinical and lab experiences.
+Students will professionally conduct themselves at all times; this includes theory, clinical and lab experiences.
 Students are responsible for all written/verbal information that is shared in scheduled classes, labs and clinical.
 Students must sign and adhere to the policies and procedures in the Nursing Student Handbook.
 Failure to sign or violate these can result in the student being dismissed from the program.